benudavis/206A-group19-finalreport/_pages/design.md

 ## Design: Planning and Control

-To move the grasped cube around the obstacle, we use a joint-space nonlinear MPC (NMPC) that optimizes a short horizon, executes only the first three steps, and replans.
-The decision variables are joint positions $q_k$ and bounded joint steps $\Delta q_k$ with simple discrete-time dynamics over a 30-step horizon with $\Delta t = 0.1$ s.
+To move the grasped cube around the obstacle, we use a joint-space nonlinear MPC (NMPC) that optimizes a short horizon, executes only the first step, and replans.
+The decision variables are joint positions $q_k$ and bounded joint steps $\Delta q_k$ with simple discrete-time dynamics over a 30-step horizon with $\Delta t = 0.8$ s.
 Each step is limited to $\pm 0.15$ rad to keep commanded motion smooth and physically feasible, and joint limits are enforced directly.

 $$q_{k+1} = q_k + \Delta q_k$$